New Scent: We call our new Organic Tranquil Spirit Essential Oil blend our "Relax and Reflect" scent!

 An organic spa candle, body balm, and massage oil all in one!
 The calming essential oil blend, a mix of floral scents with a hint of citrus, helps relax your mind and body and escape the humdrum of everyday life, lifts the emotions when feeling overwhelmed, and quiets the thoughts to help forget the stress of the day.

-- Rich, warm and super moisturizing ingredients nourish your skin
+- Rich, warm, and super moisturizing ingredients nourish your skin

-- Use for an intensive treatment for hands, elbows, feet or any dry skin places
+- Use for an intensive treatment for hands, elbows, feet, or any dry skin places

-- A fabulous warm, relaxing massage oil
+- A fabulously warm, relaxing massage oil

 - A soothing cream for manicures and pedicures

 - Organic Virgin Shea Butter moisturizes and nourishes, and is excellent for dry, damaged, and maturing skin.

 - Organic unrefined Avocado Oil, a wonderfully hydrating oil, acts as a humectant that draws water molecules to the skin to help retain and preserve the moisture in your skin.

 - Organic unrefined Cocoa Butter is an excellent moisturizer as it acts as an emollient (softening and soothing to the skin) that adds a protective layer that helps lock in natural moisture to soothe and soften dry, itchy skin.

 - The floral, woodsy scent of Lavender creates a relaxing atmosphere that promotes a restful night’s sleep or stress relief at any time.